while demand is rising...

 American Energy is Under Threat

-Political attacks on America’s solar and storage industry are threatening over 500 projects totaling 117 gigawatts (GW) of capacity.
-These projects represent half of all new planned power capacity in the United States.
+Political attacks on America’s solar and storage industry are threatening 489 projects totaling 112 gigawatts (GW) of capacity.
+These projects represent 43% of all new planned power capacity in the United States.

 Without this power, Americans’ electricity bills will spike, manufacturing will move overseas, and the United States will cede AI dominance to China.

-Political attacks on America’s solar and storage industry are threatening over 500 projects totaling 117 gigawatts (GW) of capacity.
-These projects represent half of all new planned power capacity in the United States.
+Political attacks on America’s solar and storage industry are threatening 489 projects totaling 112 gigawatts (GW) of capacity.
+These projects represent 43% of all new planned power capacity in the United States.

 Without this power, Americans’ electricity bills will spike, manufacturing will move overseas, and the United States will cede AI dominance to China.